News from the AEB Division

 - And school workshops

-Soil carbon: a global overview of the impact of human activities
+Soil carbon: a global overview of the impacts of human activities

 June 22, 2023

-Human activities have a profound impact on soil organic carbon (SOC), affecting its contribution to ecosystem services such as climate regulation.
+Human activities have a profound impact on soil organic carbon (SOC), which affects its contribution to ecosystem services such as climate regulation.

-A study carried out by researchers at CIRAD, Montpellier and abroad, based on 25,000 experiments, has identified effective agricultural land management practices for restoring soil carbon, such as agroforestry and the use of organic amendments.
+A study conducted by CIRAD researchers in Montpellier and abroad, based on 25,000 experiments, has identified effective agricultural land management practices for restoring soil carbon, such as agroforestry and the use of organic amendments.

 June 20, 2023

-The armyworm threatens corn production.
-Originating in the Americas, and first reported in West Africa, it has quickly spread across much of the continent, as well as to Asia and Oceania.
-It can cause losses of over 50% of corn production.
+The fall armyworm threatens corn production.
+Native to the Americas and first reported in West Africa, it has quickly spread across much of the continent as well as to Asia and Oceania.
+It can cause losses of more than 50% of corn production.

 June 8, 2023

-A long-standing isolation of a Southern Hemisphere population of killer whales may be the cause of a particularly high inbreeding rate in this population.
-These are the findings of a genome analysis of this population.
-The study was carried out by an international team, including a researcher from the MARBEC research unit (IRD, Ifremer, Université de Montpellier, CNRS).
+Long-term isolation of a population of orcas living in the southern hemisphere is believed to be the cause of a particularly high rate of inbreeding among this population.
+This is what analysis of the genome of this population reveals.
+The study is being conducted by an international team, including researchers from the MARBEC research unit (IRD, Ifremer, University of Montpellier, CNRS).

-Inauguration of the Celimer Coastal and Marine Center in Sète: developing links between the worlds of business and research
+Inauguration of the Center for Coastal and Marine Studies (Celimer) in Sète: fostering links between stakeholders in the economic and research communities

 June 2, 2023

-Celimer is the coastal and marine center to be inaugurated on June 2, 2023 at the IFREMER station in SETE.
-The center is the fruit of a scientific partnership between IFREMER and IRD, with CNRS and the University of Montpellier also taking part.
+Celimer is the coastal and marine center inaugurated on June 2, 2023, at the IFREMER station in SETE.
+The center is the result of a scientific partnership between IFREMER and IRD, in association with CNRS and the University of Montpellier.

 June 1, 2023